Natasha Fisher: Career

 After living in Thunder Bay until she was 18, Fisher moved to Toronto to advance her music career.

 She describes her sound as Aboriginal-influenced electronic pop R&B.

 She has covered different genres including hip hop and R&B.

 She says her Ojibwe heritage is an influence for her music.

 In 2017, she released her original song Lie To Me off of her debut album Her.
 The video for Lie To Me was recorded by Spun Creative and includes shots from Mount McKay and the surrounding area.
 The album depicts a young woman moving from a familiar home town, moving to a large city, leaving all the things she knows behind.

 A relationship breakup forms the basis of different songs on the album.

 In her interview with the Legacy of Hope Foundation's Roots and Hoot's podcast, Fisher describes a memory from childhood in relation to music.
 Specifically, the sounds of 60's and 70's music in her house as influenced by her father.
 They go on to detail how Fisher's healing has been influenced through her own journey with songwriting and music.

-Prior to her performance at the DaVinci Centre with the Thunder Bay Symphony Orchestra on March 28^{th} 2025, the program released by the Thunder Bay Symphony and Orchestra, stated that the event would feature the collaborative music of First Nations inspired sounds and orchestral embellishment.
-The program outlined the power of Fisher’s artistry and the uniqueness shared from incorporating her own journey and culture into her work.
+Prior to her performance at the DaVinci Centre with the Thunder Bay Symphony Orchestra on March 28, 2025, the program released by the Thunder Bay Symphony and Orchestra, stated that the event would feature the collaborative music of First Nations inspired sounds and orchestral embellishment.
+The program outlined the power of Fisher's artistry and the uniqueness shared from incorporating her own journey and culture into her work.
 This performance featured both singer Natasha Fisher and RBC Resident Conductor Frédéric-Alexandre Michaud.